Teams vs. Groups and Why Teamwork Rules

 Try having team members complete a personality instrument such as the MBTI or Everything DiSC Workplace, and then share their results with the team, with insight into how they think their personality type and natural traits influence their behavior.
 Otherwise, try using an icebreaker exercise to get people to open up and talk about things they wouldn’t normally discuss at work.

 Open-ended questions that encourage people to talk about themselves are the best choice here.
 (For more on team-building questions, check out our comprehensive resource that includes example questions to try with your team.)
 And lastly, make sure your team members see each other face to face often.
-This isn’t a problem for many teams, b.
-But it can be for cross-functional teams who don’t work in proximity and remote teams, and it’s generally difficult for people to trust each other when they don’t interact face to face very often.
+This isn’t a problem for many teams, but it can be for cross-functional teams who don’t work in proximity and remote teams, and it’s generally difficult for people to trust each other when they don’t interact face to face very often.

 Become More Willing to Engage in Productive Conflict

 In teamwork, conflict isn’t necessarily a bad thing.
 Remember, it’s necessary to develop ideas and to ensure buy-in to the team’s purpose.
 Problems arise when team members are not willing to engage in conflict at all, even if it’s productive.
 This can happen for a couple of reasons.